xshaonrc/xshaonrc.github.io/_pages/research.md

 The goal of this study is to develop a machine learning or deep learning based predictive model using peripheral blood epigenetic (particularly DNA methylation) biomarkers for the early detection of Alzheimer’s disease (AD) and other dementias..

 * [NRC Digital Health and Geospatial Analytics Program](https://nrc.canada.ca/en/research-development/research-collaboration/programs/digital-health-geospatial-analytics) : **Discovery of single-cell omics biomarkers in alveolar macrophages for immunotherapy of chronic obstructive pulmonary disease**, 2022-2025, Collaborator: [Dr. Xuekui Zhang](https://ubcxzhang.github.io/).\
 This project will develop digital technologies to discover alveolar macrophages biomarkers for novel chronic obstructive pulmonary disease therapy (COPD) by integrating both bulk and single cell omics data.
-The Project will demonstrate the translational capabilities of single-cell ‘omics technologies and provide biomarker candidates for immunotherapy of COPD.
+The project will demonstrate the translational capabilities of single-cell ‘omics technologies and provide biomarker candidates for immunotherapy of COPD.

 Completed Research Projects

 * National Natural Science Foundation of China : **Dynamic Analysis of DNA Methylation Pattern Heterogeneity during Cell Differentiation and Reprogramming**, 2013-2015.\
 This study aims to develop novel bioinformatics approach to assess DNA methylation variations for a large number of genomic loci in different cell populations, including stem cells, iPSCs and differentiated cells.

+* National Natural Science Foundation of China : **Genome-wide Analysis on Interaction Mechanism of DNA Methylation and Histone H3K79 Methylation in MLL-ENL Leukemia**.
+2013-2015.\
+The objective of this study is to investigate the interaction mechanism of DNA methylation and histone methylation in a subtype of Leukemia – MLL-ENL leukemia, using genome-wide sequencing data.